ZhongkuiMa/ReLU-Hull-Approximation/README.md

 All neural network files are from ERAN project and only `.onnx` files are supported.
 Only MNIST and CIFAR10 are supported datasets.

+## Code Description

+Folder `experiment_cpu` contains code operating on a CPU for neural network verification.

+Folder `experiment_cpu` contains code operating on a GPU for neural network verification.

+Folder `experiment_volume` contains code for comparing different ReLU Hull approximation algorithms.

+Folder `relu_hull` contains code for our algorithm.

+Folder `tf_verify_sci` is similar to `tf_verify` with necessary adjustment for our algorithm.

 ## Installation

 1. Install [ERAN](https://github.com/eth-sri/eran).
 We put ERAN and ELINA in a same directory, which is different from the default configuration of ERAN.
 You need to manually adjust a few of our code, or choose to adjust the configuration location of ELINA.